When to use a Private Listing

 How to create a Private Listing

-To create a private listing, select the “Private listing” box in the Choose how you’d like to sell your item section of the Sell Your Item form.
+To create a private listing, select the “Private listing” box in the Choose a format and price section of the Sell Your Item form.

 Can't find this option?

 Click the “Add/remove options” link within the same section.
 In the window that appears, select "Private listing", then click the Save button.

 If you bid on a private auction, you'll see your own User ID on the item description page whenever you are the high bidder.
 However, only you and the seller can see you are the high bidder.
 Other buyers can't see your User ID on the item page.